COVID crisis in North Korea: What do we know? | DW | 02.07.2021

 This "caused a crucial case of creating a great crisis in ensuring the security of the state and the safety of the people, and entailed grave consequences," he said.

-There are no details on exactly what the "crucial case" or the "great crisis" are.
+There are no details on exactly what the "crucial case," "great crisis" or "grave consequences" are.
 But television footage of the politburo meeting indicates that a number of high-ranking officials were no longer present, and it is likely that they have been demoted or even punished with a term in prison or labor camp for their failings.

 "Purges of people who are perceived to have 'failed' are a fact of life in North Korea, although it is not clear how harsh these penalties may be," said Daniel Pinkston, a professor of international relations at the Seoul campus of Troy University.

-He added, however, that it is unclear what more could have been done to better protect the nation's 25.7 million citizens given the situation the North is presently in.
+He added, however, that it is unclear what more could have been done to better protect the nation's 25.7 million citizens, given the situation North Korea is presently in.

 "It's no secret that they are really struggling at the moment," he said, pointing out that Kim's government has been under international sanctions for several years due to its continued development of nuclear weapons and long-range ballistic missiles.